 MediciNova Receives a Notice of Allowance for a New Patent Covering MN-001 for the Treatment of Advanced NASH in Canada

-/EIN News/ -- LA JOLLA, Calif., April 30, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market (NASDAQ:MNOV) and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Canadian Intellectual Property Office for a pending patent application which covers MN-001 (tipelukast) for the treatment of advanced nonalcoholic steatohepatitis (NASH).
+LA JOLLA, Calif., April 30, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market MNOV and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Canadian Intellectual Property Office for a pending patent application which covers MN-001 (tipelukast) for the treatment of advanced nonalcoholic steatohepatitis (NASH).

 Once issued, the patent maturing from this allowed patent application is expected to expire no earlier than May 2035.
 The allowed claims cover MN-001 (tipelukast) for the treatment of a patient diagnosed with advanced NASH.
 The allowed claims also cover the treatment of advanced NASH patients that exhibit hepatic fibrosis, spider angiomata, ascites, splenomegaly, hard liver border, palmar erythema, asterixis, portal hypertension, hepatic scarring, cirrhosis, or hepatocellular carcinoma (HCC).
 In addition, the allowed claims cover MN-001 (tipelukast) for reducing hepatic fibrosis and hepatic scarring in a patient with advanced NASH.
 The allowed claims cover oral administration, including tablets and capsules, as well as liquid dosage forms.
 The allowed claims cover a wide range of doses of MN-001 (tipelukast) and a range of different dosing frequencies.